 The way English uses prepositions and conjunctions is also not how Sanskrit means them.
 For example, in English, we talk about “living on a planet” while in Sanskrit we speak of “living in a planet”.
 This is because a “planet” is a “graha” which means a “house”.
 You live in a house, and not on a house.
 So, when we translate “graha” into “planet”, and a planet is assumed to be a ball, we can never understand how a person is under house arrest within a planet, and cannot leave the house.
 In Vedic philosophy, our body is born from the house, as one of the many interpretations of the word “Bharata Varśa” and it cannot be detached from the word or attached to another word.
 My body and the earth are distinct, but my body is inside the earth, just like the meaning is inside the word.
 This body cannot be detached from earth and attached to another planet because that involves detaching the meaning of one word and attaching it to a radically different word.
 If such a thing were ever possible, then every word could mean everything else, and language would become useless.

 Whatever we call “motion” in science is not a moving object.
 It is rather the succession of meanings spawned from a verse.
-For instance, if I move my hand upward, then I have manifested a different meaning from the word verse “body” while the other meanings are hidden.
+For instance, if I move my hand upward, then I have manifested a different meaning from the verse called “body” as one of the meanings of the body, or what the body can also be, while the other meanings are hidden.
 But it is not necessary that when my hand moves up, the previous position of the hand must be hidden.
 It is also possible that both stages of the hand can be manifest simultaneously.
 Thereby, I can have 10, 20, or 100 hands in different positions, doing different things.
 The Śrīmad Bhagavatam describes Kārtavīrya Arjuna as having up to 1000 hands.